htsuruo/firebase-extensions/create-github-issues-from-crashlytics/README.md

 **Configuration Parameters:**

-- GitHub access token for your repository: Use PAT(Personal Access Token) or GitHub Apps
+- GitHub access token for your repository: Use PAT(Personal Access Token) or GitHub Apps Token

 - The owner or organization name for your repository